jundalisay/superbnetlify/content/en/research/aristotle/metaphysics/book-2/part-2.md

 But if the kinds of causes had been infinite in number, then also knowledge would have been impossible; for we think we know, only when we have ascertained the causes, that but that which is infinite by addition cannot be gone through in a finite time.

-## Part 3

-The effect which lectures produce on a hearer depends on his habits.
-This is because we demand the language we are accustomed to, and that which is different from this seems not in keeping but somewhat unintelligible and foreign because of its unwontedness.

-For it is the customary that is intelligible.
-The force of habit is shown by the laws, in which the legendary and childish elements prevail over our knowledge about them, owing to habit.
-Thus some people do not listen to a speaker unless he speaks mathematically, others unless he gives instances, while others expect him to cite a poet as witness.

-Some want to have everything done accurately, while others are annoyed by accuracy, either because they cannot follow the connexion of thought or because they regard it as pettifoggery.
-For accuracy has something of this character, so that as in trade so in argument some people think it mean.
-Hence one must be already trained to know how to take each sort of argument, since it is absurd to seek at the same time knowledge and the way of attaining knowledge; and it is not easy to get even one of the two.

-The minute accuracy of mathematics is not to be demanded in all cases, but only in the case of things which have no matter.
-Hence method is not that of natural science; for presumably the whole of nature has matter.
-Hence we must inquire first what nature is= for thus we shall also see what natural science treats of (and whether it belongs to one science or to more to investigate the causes and the principles of things).